raychenon/play-table-of-contents/README.md

 ## Persistence
 As the number of blocks increases, storing in a persistent database is critical.
 A SQL database is a choice.
 The table structure will be :
-- 1 table for balance, saving the latest balance for an address
+- 1 table for `balance`, saving the latest balance for an address
-- 1 table for transactions on the format of blockchain type 1, with an extra column for the blockchain type.
+- 1 table for `transactions` based on the format of blockchain type 1, with an extra column for the blockchain type.
 The recipient and sender columns will be indexed for fast search.

 Since the transactions are time related, a Time Series Database could be a good alternative.